Lots of kids love video games. In fact, they like them so much that they might

 and how well a kid does in school.
 And kids who play violent video games might act

 But here's the good news: Playing video games some of the time can be OK.
-Just
+Choose

-choose quality games and limit screen time — which includes TV, computer, smartphone,
+quality games, and limit screen time — which includes TV, computer, smartphone,

-tablet, and video game time combined — to no more than 2 hours a day.
+tablet, and video game time combined — to a reasonable amount.

 A good game will be the right one for how old you are.
 Games are rated like movies